 Nightbell guests can learn about foraging firsthand through a tour with No Taste Like Home.
 Via their “Forage to Table” program, guests bring in wild edibles and our chefs and mixologists create a unique dish or cocktail to complement the meal.

 Aside from the glorious Spanish food at Cúrate, there’s one other thing that stands out.
 The art.
-You can’t miss the three-legged pigs crafted by local artist Lori Theriault of Crazy Green Studios.
+Outside, a sign from Signarama and planters designed by the Flora team beckon passers-by.
+On the walls, front window, and large mirror in the vermutería, look for murals and artwork by Jeremy Russell and Scott Allred of Brushcan Paint.
+One wall is adorned with a wine box panel collage by Bryan Stewart.
+You can’t miss the three-legged pigs crafted by local potter Lori Theriault of Crazy Green Studios.
 Among Cúrate guests, these whimsical porkers are a favorite souvenir of a night well-savored.
-A long multimedia tryptich by Gabriel Shaffer enlivens the space, and Shaffer’s Spanish scenes decorate the menu.
-Several tapas are served in locally-made ceramics from East Fork Pottery.
-Other Cúrate artists include: Living Roofs, plant wall designers, Mountain Marble’s custom bar top, Bob Bridgham, whose tile work can be seen at the front of the bar, and Peter Parpan, who created the wood check presenters.
+A multimedia tryptich by Gabriel Shaffer enlivens the space, and Shaffer’s Spanish scenes decorate the menu.
+Tapas are served on locally-made ceramics from East Fork Pottery..
+All photos, press, and awards were framed by Patti Bell of Studio B Framing.
+Living Roofs‘ plant wall is a stunning live backdrop.
+Admire Mountain Marble’s custom bar and tabletops and Bob Bridgham‘s tile work as you dine in front of the open kitchen.
+The perfect tapas meal ends with wood check presenters by Peter Parpan.

 Local art and craftsmanship is evident at Nightbell from the moment a guest enters.
 David Krafcik of Visual Dialogue created the etched glass art in the host stand to welcome guests.
 Near the bar, guests gather around the long communal table created by metal artist David Earl Tomlinson for food and fellowship.
 Tomlinson also created the outdoor sign that welcomes guests to Nightbell and the staircase banister.
 Hayden Wilson crafted a custom glass art piece on the staircase.
 Paintings by Mark Bettis grace the walls.
 Many dishes are plated on custom wood platters by Avox Woodworking.
 At the end of a great meal, guests receive checks on metal check presenters by Chukk Bruursema.